oconnor663/jacko.io/posts/snooze.md

 Given the historical tire fire that is thread cancellation, it's remarkable that cancelling futures works as well as it does.
-The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, most importantly the lock guards.[^unaliased] The OS can clean up after a process, but for threads within a process it can't see who owns what, and it can only hope they clean up after themselves.
+The crucial difference is that Rust knows how to `drop` a future and clean up the resources it owns, particularly the lock guards.[^unaliased] The OS can clean up when a process exits, but for threads within a process it can't see who owns what, and it can only hope they clean up after themselves.

 [^unaliased]: Related to that, Rust knows that no part of an object is borrowed
     at the point where we `drop` it.

-Pausing threads can also cause the same problems as cancelling them.
-The Windows docs [warn us about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."[^debuggers] On Unix, the classic source of pausing deadlocks is signal handlers, which hijack a thread whenever they run.[^signalfd][^signal_safe]
+We also have these problems if we _pause_ threads.
+The Windows docs [warn us about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
+In Unix the classic source of pausing deadlocks is signal handlers, which hijack a thread whenever they run.[^signalfd][^signal_safe]

 [suspendthread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-suspendthread

-[^debuggers]: There are no remarks about "extreme cases" this time, just "this
-    function is primarily designed for use by debuggers".

 [^signalfd]: "If you register a signal handler, it's called in the middle of
     whatever code you happen to be running.
 This sets up some very onerous